yupeshekhonov/addresses_docs/docs.md

 #### ethereumAddress

-This method checks whether an address is a valid Ethereum Address.
+This method checks whether an address is a valid Ethereum address.

 ``` ts
 ethereumAddress: (address: string) => boolean